marcglasberg/assorted_layout_widgets/README.md

 );
 ```

-To get the current scroll state and scrollbar width, descendants can call:
+To get the current scroll state and the scrollbar width, descendants can call:

 ```
-bool isScrolled = DetectScrollable.of(context).isScrolled;
+bool isScrolled = DetectScroll.of(context).isScrolled;
-double width = DetectScrollable.of(context).scrollbarWidth;
+double width = DetectScroll.of(context).scrollbarWidth;
 ```

 ### Example